GNet2025/GNet/README.md

 ## Project Structure

-- `Quick Demo/Step1_GNet_Training.ipynb`: Trains the base GNet model on MNIST.
+- `Quick Demo/Step1_GNet_Training.ipynb`: Trains the base G-Net model on MNIST.
-- `Quick Demo/Step2_EHDGNet.ipynb`: Loads the trained GNet and performs inference using its EHD representation.
+- `Quick Demo/Step2_EHDGNet.ipynb`: Loads the trained G-Net and performs inference using its EHD representation.
 - `requirements.txt`: Lists all required Python packages.
 - `Comparison With Other HDC Methods/`: Contains the experiments for comparing EHDG-Net with other Hyperdimensional Computing Methods.
 - `RASU vs. TASU/`: Contains the experiments for comparing Gaussian and Rademacher RASU with Gaussian and Rademacher TASU frameworks in EHDG-Net.